Welcome to Acts 29 Ministries!

 When we went to Russia, in the early 90's, not qualified, just went.
 The students who showed up, not qualified but willing to be used.
 In 2007 a bishop told me that out of the Bible school in Jelgava, Latvia in 1991-92, over 25,000 churches have been planted by unqualified people who wanted to be used by God.
 These my friends are the keys to unlock the doors to heaven.

-I see that same hunger in the eyes of students in Kenya.
+I see the same hunger in the eyes of students in Kenya.
 They want to change a nation for God.
 They have their hands raised and are saying, "Look no further.
 I'm your man."

 When leadership becomes the keys to heaven something interesting happens.
 First of all, as Christians we all have the ability to lead.
 It is when a Christian steps forward and takes hold of the reins and says, "I don't know what I'm doing but I will take a step of faith and trust You", is when the power of God is released.